luickk/MlAstConcurrencyAnalyser/README.md

 ## Alternatives to Reinforcement learning

 [This](https://cs229.stanford.edu/proj2016/report/ChenYingLaird-DeepQLearningWithRecurrentNeuralNetwords-report.pdf) paper on patterns in long term data where the dependencies of the data nodes are far apart is really interesting.
 The problem with the reinforcement actor-critic model is that the data is really complex, with many data node dependencies/ patterns that may only reveal themselves after many iterations.

+My first model, which actually worked ok (see results above) was a simple Actor-Ciritic Reinforcement Model which is not optimal for long term behaving complex systems.
+That's why in the new iteration I'm trying the above mentioned DeepQ-Reinforced Model which is optimized for long term and more complex problems.

 ## Concurrency issue detection